Conformal blocks attached to twisted groups: The sheaf of covacua and of conformal blocks

 It follows that and that

-Using induction on $n$ and the fact that the $e_i$'s act locally nilpotently, we can conclude that the sum can be taken over finitely many $(N_1,\dots,N_n) \in {\NN_0}^n$, hence that the quotient $\hA \Qsx \Hhn{\V} = \Hhn{\V}_X$ is finitely generated.\endproof
+Using induction on $n$ and the fact that the $e_i$'s act locally nilpotently, we can conclude that the sum can be taken over finitely many $(N_1,\dots,N_n) \in {\ZZ_{\geq 0}}^n$, hence that the quotient $\hA \Qsx \Hhn{\V} = \VV_\ell(\V)_X$ is finitely generated.\endproof

-\section{The projective connection on $\Hhn{\V}_\Cun$}
+\section{The projective connection on $\VV_\ell(\V)$}

-We want to prove that the sheaf of conformal blocks $\Hhn{\V}_\Cun$ is a vector bundle on the Hurwitz stack $\bHur$, so that its rank will be constant.
-Since we already know that $\Hhn{\V}_\Cun$ is coherent, one method to exhibit local freeness is to provide a projectively flat connection on it.
-In this section we provide a projective action of $\T_{\bHur / k}(-\log(\Delta))$ on $\Hhn{\V}_\Cun$, showing its freeness when restricted to $\Hur$.
+We want to prove that the sheaf of covacua $\VV_\ell(\V_1, \dots, \V_n)$ is a vector bundle on the Hurwitz stack $\bHur[n]$.
+This will in particular imply that also its dual $\VV_\ell(\V_1, \dots, \V_n)^\dagger$ is a vector bundle, and that its rank is constant on $\bHur[n]$.
+Since we already know that $\VV_\ell(\V_1, \dots, \V_n)$ is coherent, one method to exhibit local freeness is to provide a projectively flat connection on it.
+In this section we provide a projective action of $\T_{\bHur / k}(-\log(\Delta))$ on $\VV_\ell(\V)$, showing its freeness when restricted to $\Hur$.
+We will explain in detail how to achieve this in the case $n=1$, and postpone to the end of the section the situation with more marked points.